clbustos/rinruby/README.md

 Documented by David B. Dahl and Scott Crawford
 Homepage: http://rinruby.ddahl.org

-Contributors: Claudio Bustos
+Maintainer: Claudio Bustos

 ### FEATURES/PROBLEMS

 * Pure Ruby.
-Works on Ruby 1.8.7, 1.9 and JRuby 1.4
+Works on Ruby 2.2, 2.4 and JRuby-head (2018/03/29).
+There isn't any specific code that impides to use Ruby < 2.0, but is deprecated.
 * Slower than RSRuby, but more robust

 ### SYNOPSIS